 LAMiNATE Members

-Anders Agebjörn, senior lecturer of Swedish as a second langauge at Malmö university.
+Anders Agebjörn, senior lecturer of Swedish as a second langauge at Malmö University.
 Agebjörn researches language testing and assessment as well as language development and learning strategies.

 Learning, Acquisition, Multilingualism).
 Granfeldt has a wide interest in different modes of language acquisition, including comparative work on early bilingualism, child and adult L2 acquisition with a focus on morphosyntax and lexicon, but he also works in educational linguistics focusing on modern languages and foreign language policy.